zvakanaka/family-search-ubuntu/README.md

  How to install:
 =================
-ctrl+alt+t to open a terminal, cd to directory where the cript is, paste the following command and hit enter:
+ctrl+alt+t to open a terminal, cd to directory where the script is, paste the following command and hit enter:

    bash Indexing_amd64UbuntuTahr.sh